 Our club registers as a team at the annual Alzheimer's Association Walk to End Alzheimer's.
-Held annually in more than 600 communities nationwide, the Alzheimer's Association Walk to End Alzheimer is the world is largest event to raise awareness and funds for Alzheimer is a support and research.
+Held annually in more than 600 communities nationwide, the Alzheimer's Association Walk to End Alzheimer's is the world's largest event to raise awareness and funds for Alzheimer's care, support and research.
 This inspiring event calls on participants of all ages and abilities to join the fight against the disease!
-When we participate in Walk, our fundraising dollars fuel our mission, and our participation in the event helps change the level of Alzheimer is awareness in our community.
+When we participate in Walk, our fundraising dollars fuel our mission, and our participation in the event helps change the level of Alzheimer's awareness in our community.
 Read More 18.
 Community | Blood Drive | Big Red Bus One of the many Rotary Action Groups is the Rotary Blood Donors.
 Several times a year, our Club participates in a blood drive.
-The Big Red Bus parks outside of our meeting and members donate blood over the course of three hours.
+We work with several blood banks, ITM (Innovative Transfusion Medicine) with their Big Blue Bus and OneBlood, the Big Red Bus that parks outside our meetings so that members can donate blood when they come to our meetings on Thursday.